 Consent is irrelevant.
 A reasonable belief that the child is over 18 affords a defence if the child is 13 or over.
 There is no defence of reasonable belief if the child is aged under 13.

 If there is sufficient evidence, the public interest will usually require a prosecution if someone has sexually exploited child.
 In these cases, Prosecutors are encouraged to consider prosecuting strategies which do not require the victim to give evidence in court.

-See also guidance on Extreme Pornography; Indecent Photographs of Children; Obscene Publications, elsewhere in the Legal Guidance.
+See also guidance on Extreme Pornography; Indecent and Prohibited Images of Children; Obscene Publications, elsewhere in the Legal Guidance.

 There have been, in recent times, an increase in reports of advertisements posted on classified advertising websites, such as Craigslist, where landlords offer accommodation in exchange for sex.
 Such arrangements can lead to the exploitation of highly vulnerable persons who are struggling to obtain accommodation.

 When considering the approach to prosecuting this behaviour, it is essential to consider the definition of prostitution contained in section 54 Sexual Offences Act 2003: